-We will report at least quarterly the number of shares of our common stock sold through the sales agent and/or forward seller, as agents, in at-the-market offerings and, to the extent applicable, the number of shares of our common stock issued upon settlement of any forward sale contracts, and the net proceeds to us in connection with such sales of our common stock.
+We will report at least quarterly the number of shares of common stock sold through the sales agent and/or forward seller, as agents, in at-the-market offerings and, to the extent applicable, the number of shares of common stock issued upon settlement of any forward sale contracts, and the net proceeds to us in connection with such sales of our common stock.

 Sales of our common stock as contemplated by this prospectus supplement will be settled through the facilities of the Depository Trust Company or by such other means as we and the sales agent or forward seller and forward purchaser, may agree upon.
 In connection with any sale of our common stock hereunder, the sales agent, forward purchaser and/or forward seller may each be deemed to be an "underwriter" within the meaning of the Securities Act, and the compensation paid to the sales agent or the forward seller in the form of a reduced initial forward sale price under the related forward sale contract with the forward purchaser may be deemed to be underwriting commissions or discounts.
-We have agreed to indemnify the sales agent, forward seller and forward seller agent, forward seller and forward seller agent, forward seller and forward seller agent, forward seller and forward seller and forward seller and forward purchaser against certain civil liabilities, including liabilities under the Securities Act.
+We have agreed to indemnify the sales agent, forward seller and forward purchaser against certain civil liabilities, including liabilities under the Securities Act.